Oliver-Lorenz-dev/DNA-Sequence-Analysis-app/README.md

 -----
 Type `python main.py` to run this application.

-This application is designed to work on DNA sequences in the form of a FASTA file.
+This application is designed to manipulate DNA sequences in the form of a FASTA file.

 Options
 -------